Cdarren3/WebScraping-JobMarketAnalysis/README.md

 ## Limitations

-Pre-defined list of commonly required skills could be biased
-* Findings on the most common required skills might be biased
+* Counts on the most common required skills relies on a pre-defined list of skills
-  * As skills list is pre-defined
-* Increase representation of the analysis by doing a comparison with competitors

-* Get more insights into the hiring trend by doing a comparison with previous period (e.g. last month/ last year)
+  * Skills not inlcuded in the list are left out

-* Quite many job postings are posted by headhunt companies, which may lead to an inaccurate conclusion that HR is one of the top industries that is hiring DS jobs
+* Many job postings are posted by headhunt companies
+  * May lead to conclusion that these companies are hiring data science related jobs

 ## Moving Onwards

-*
-*
-*
+* Increase representation of the analysis by collecting data from other recruit portals

+* Get insights of hiring trend by doing a scraping previous period's data (e.g. last month/ last year)